themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-We only initialized comparer property here and left  `head` as is because an empty linked list doesn't have any head node at starting, thus the value is going to be `nil` on initial state.
-Now that we have a base structure, we can start adding methods to it.
-I'll start by adding `Pop` and `Peek` methods because both are similar and much easier to implement than the `Push` method.
+we onwy initiawized compawew pwopewty h-hewe and weft  `head` as is because an empty winked wist d-doesn't have a-any head nyode at s-stawting, òωó thus t-the vawue is going t-to be `nil` on initiaw state. òωó nyow that we have a-a base stwuctuwe, o.O w-we can stawt a-adding methods t-to it.
+(U ᵕ U❁) i'ww stawt b-by adding `Pop` and `Peek` methods because both awe simiwaw a-and much easiew t-to impwement than t-the `Push` method.

 ```go
 // Pop removes and returns value of the head node if exists